UofUEpiBio/epiworldR/README.md

 This R package is a wrapper of the C++ library [epiworld](https://github.com/UofUEpi/epiworld).
 It provides a general framework for modeling disease transmission using Agent-Based Models.
+Some of the main features include:

+- Fast simulation with an average of 30 million agents/day per second.
+- One model can include multiple diseases.
+- Policies (tools) can be multiple and user-defined.

 ## Installation